 - The Autocomplete widget in jQuery UI combines the functionality of the AutoComplete and ComboBox widgets in Kendo UI Web.

 - The Datepicker widget in jQuery UI combines the functionality of the Calendar and DatePicker widgets in Kendo UI Web.

 - There are many additional widgets available from the developer community that can be used with either library.

-- Future widgets for jQuery UI are noted on its roadmap (selectmenu will be released in 1.11).
+- Future widgets for jQuery UI are noted on its roadmap.

 - Finally, Kendo UI is regularly adding new widgets and improvements to existing ones.
 Check out the Kendo UI Web roadmap, the Kendo UI DataViz roadmap, and the Kendo UI Mobile roadmap for more information.

 Widgets in both jQuery UI and Kendo UI support themes and styling via CSS.
 Both frameworks also provide a number of themes out-of-the-box along with a means of creating custom themes.

 jQuery UI Themes (24)

 Kendo UI Themes (11)